 Declarative 3D in React Applications

 React Three Fiber (R3F) wraps Three.js in React's component model.
-Scenes described declaratively in JSX.
+You describe scenes declaratively in JSX.
 Props control position, rotation, scale, material, and geometry.
-State changes trigger targeted updates to Three.js objects.
-Hooks provide side effects, animation, and resource loading.
+State changes trigger targeted updates to Three.js objects, and hooks provide side effects, animation, and resource loading.

-For React applications, R3F is typically the right choice.
+For React applications, React Three Fiber is usually the right choice.
 It aligns with how the rest of the codebase works.
-Components compose.
-State flows downward.
-The same developers who build forms and dashboards can work on 3D components using familiar patterns.
-The question is not whether R3F works (it does, at scale, in production).
-The questions are: when should you use it versus vanilla Three.js, how do you avoid the performance traps, and how do you structure a complex application so it stays maintainable?
+Components compose, state flows downward, and the same developers who build your forms and dashboards can work on 3D components using familiar patterns.
+R3F works at scale, in production.
+The harder problems are knowing when to reach for it instead of vanilla Three.js, how to avoid the performance traps that come with declarative 3D, and how to keep a complex scene maintainable as it grows.
+This page covers all three.

-Click any component to see its props, hooks, and re-render behaviour.
-Use the simulation buttons to see which components re-render for different state changes.
+The diagram below is the shape of most real React Three Fiber scenes: a Canvas root with layers for setup, data, interaction, and UI.
+Click any component to see its props, hooks, and re-render behaviour, then use the simulation buttons to watch which components re-render for different state changes.

 The Constraint: Declarative vs Imperative